 - Urinalysis.
 Signs of kidney disease can be detected in the urine.

 - Biopsy.
 A small sample of affected tissue will be taken (from the skin, nasal membranes, sinuses, lungs, kidneys or other sites) and looked at under a microscope to confirm the diagnosis.

-Following the treatment program is essential in GPA because untreated – or under treated – disease can lead to severe complications and death.
-The disease may return within 2 years of stopping treatment in about half of all patients.
+Following the treatment program is essential in GPA because untreated – or under-treated – disease can lead to severe complications and death.
+The disease may return within two years of stopping treatment in about half of all patients.